Assistive Technologies

 Our service always starts with a comprehensive evaluation of functional abilities, which leads to a plan for increased independence.
 This can include:

-Evaluate need for equipment or modifications, including seating, computer workstations, and ergonomic equipment and tools
+Evaluate needs for equipment or modifications, including seating, computer workstations, and ergonomic equipment and tools

 Provide evaluation and training in use of alternative and one handed keyboards, voice recognition and alternate mouse controls